Ilda16/Medical-Record-Analyzer/output/003/report.md

 - Primary Care (Score: 0.624)

 ## Audit Alerts
 No allergy information mentioned.
+No medications mentioned in the record.
-No medications mentioned.
+No diagnosed condition or disease mentioned.